apache/guacamole-website/support.md

 ### General Discussion / Questions ([user@guacamole.incubator.apache.org](mailto:user@guacamole.incubator.apache.org))

-The general/users list is indended for general questions and discussions which do not necessarily pertain to development.
+The general/users list is intended for general questions and discussions which do not necessarily pertain to development.
 This list replaces the old [SourceForge forums](https://sourceforge.net/p/guacamole/discussion/) used by Guacamole prior to its acceptance into the Apache Incubator.